 4. While your squash is baking, make your croutons.
 Simply take four slices of any type of bread and chop them into one-inch little squares.
-Then, spread evenly onto an additional foil-lined baking sheet.
+Then, spread evenly onto an additional parchment-lined baking sheet.

 6. Pop those bad-boys into your 375 degree oven and bake for 10-15 minutes until the edges are browned.
 Right away, take a sample; if those croutons aren’t crunchy, put them back in the oven for another couple minutes.
 Also, check the salt level; if they aren’t salty like a chip, give them an extra dusting.